gwilku/jscan-docs/jeep/jk.rst

 Changing the radiator fan trigger temperature
 =============================================

-This is *not* a configurable setting.
+This is *not* a setting that can be  configured with JScan.
+There are other tools, which modify the engine controller software / do tuning, that can do it, but this is beyond the scope of JScan app.

 .. _fog lights: https://betterautomotivelighting.com/2017/09/21/installing-oem-led-myotek-jeep-wrangler-fog-lights-need-know/